BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 ---

-At M6Web we are curretly working on a new version of a web with two separated teams:
+At M6Web we are curretly working on a new version of a website, with two separated teams:
 - backend team providing data access throught APIs,
 - we, the frontend team, building an [isomorphic][isomorphic]SPA application using [React.JS][react-website] and the [flux pattern][flux-website]